 Lou Brock

 Busch Stadium II had one heck of an opening night.
 Even before Lou Brock singled to drive home the game-winning run in a 4-3, 12-inning victory over the Braves, the stadium alone was enough to delight the St. Louis crowd.
 “This is the most beautiful thing I have ever seen,” declared Mrs. Claudia Hanebrink of

-May 12, 1966: Lou Brock drives in the game-winning run in Cardinals’ first game at Busch Stadium II Read More »
+The Cardinals’ first game at Busch Stadium II: May 12, 1966 Read More »

 The Boston Red Sox and their fans weren’t afraid to give the Cardinals a little extra motivation heading into Game 7 of the 1967 World Series.
 Knowing that Game 7 would match Cardinals ace Bob Gibson against Red Sox ace Jim Lonborg, Boston first baseman George Scott predicted that Gibson wouldn’t “survive five” innings.[1]
 Earlier

-October 12, 1967: Bob Gibson pitches Cardinals past the ‘Impossible Dream’ Red Sox in World Series Game 7 Read More »
+Bob Gibson pitches St. Louis past Boston in Game 7 of the 1967 World Series Read More »

+Lou Brock